The last 10 clashes between England and Switzerland

-Wayne Rooney scored his 50th goal for England, breaking the all-time record for top scorer.
-Harry Kane also scored in the win.
+England won 2-0 at Wembley in a Euro 2016 qualifier.
+Harry Kane and Wayne Rooney were the scorers, with Rooney scoring his 50th goal for England.

-Danny Welbeck was the hero with two goals to secure an important victory for England in Basel.
+England beat Switzerland 2-0 in Basel in another Euro 2016 qualifier, with Danny Welbeck taking centre stage with a brace.

-A thrilling draw saw Tranquillo Barnetta score twice for Switzerland and Frank Lampard and Ashley Young respond for England.
+In a thrilling Euro 2012 qualifier at Wembley, England and Switzerland drew 2-2.
+Tranquillo Barnetta scored twice for Switzerland, while Frank Lampard and Ashley Young scored for England.

-Jermaine Jenas and Shaun Wright-Phillips scored for England, while Eren Derdiyok was on target for Switzerland.
+England beat Switzerland 2-1 in a friendly at Wembley.
+Jermaine Jenas and Shaun Wright-Phillips scored for the home side, while Eren Derdiyok scored for Switzerland.

-England dominated with goals from Wayne Rooney and Steven Gerrard to secure a place in the next round of the tournament.
+In the group stage of Euro 2004, England beat Switzerland 3-0 in Coimbra.
+Wayne Rooney shined with a double and Steven Gerrard completed the rout.

-England won with goals from Michael Owen, David Beckham and Trevor Sinclair.
-Johann Vogel scored for Switzerland.
+A friendly draw in which both teams gave their all.
+Switzerland took the lead with a goal from Vega and Paul Merson equalised for England in the second half.

 More news about Euro 2024